 I offer workshops and other events to spread my passion for natural methods of milk fermentation and cheesemaking.
-These methods are designed to be carried out at home, on a farm, or in a restaurant.
+These methods are designed to be carried out at home, on a farm, in a restaurant, or in commercial creameries.
 I devised my five day workshop after spending ten years as an artisan cheesemaker in the USA.
 They also build on the work of David Asher and his Black Sheep School.

 What is Natural Cheesemaking?